codeaffen/codeaffen.org/_posts/2021-01-25-virtual-envs.md

 ## Ruby

-With the experiences I collect while programming with python in virtual environments I also started my ruby journey also with an environment manager.
+With the experiences I collected while programming with python in virtual environments I also started my ruby journey also with an environment manager.

-One of my collegues recommended [rvm](http://rvm.io/){:target="_blank"} which seem to be the defacto standard for managing ruby environments.
+One of my colleagues recommended [rvm](http://rvm.io/){:target="_blank"} which seems to be the defacto standard for managing ruby environments.

 ### installating rvm